oleboleskole3/OpenDrop-Projects/readme.md

 ## Electrode configuration

-The "standard" configuration of the electrodes seems to use 4 channels for the "reservoirs", with two electrodes connected to the same channel (seen below).
+The "standard" configuration of the electrodes seems to use 4 channels for the "reservoirs", with two electrodes connected to the same channel in a colon shape (highlighted below).
 The main area consists of 8\*14 electrodes, connected from left to right, top to bottom, one column at a time.
 In other words, the order is (0, 0), (0, 1), ...
 (0, 7), (1, 0), (1, 1), ...
 (13, 7).

 ![These two electrodes are connected to the same channel](dispense_pads_connected.png)